Dramatic play (or pretend play) provides many benefits to your child.

 2. Provide a fun pretend play set-up.
 I set up a snack bar for my girls to play with.
 We also set up a jewelry store.
 The possibilities for this sort of play are endless.
 Think about your child's current interests.
 Do they love to help you in the kitchen?
 Then, set up a pretend-play kitchen area.
 Do they love to play doctor?
 Then, set up a hospital or a vet clinic.
 De Tout et de Rien has many good ideas for this.
 Check out their paper blood transfusion set-up.
 (Just a note, De Tout et de Rien is written in French, but please do not let that deter you.
 She has installed a translator for your benefit!)

 4. Play dress-up.
 It's easy to lose yourself in dramatic play when you're dressed for the part.
 You can find inexpensive items for dress-up at a thrift store or even go through your closet.
 There may be clothes hanging in there that you no longer wear, but would be perfect for dress-up play.
-Dinosaurs and Octopuses wrote a wonderful post with plenty of ideas for dress-up items.
+Childhood Beckons wrote a wonderful post with plenty of ideas for dress-up items.

 6. Have fun with small world play.
 Help you kids set up a scene for small toys or dolls to play in.
 They can experience and learn with dramatic play on a small scale.
 Creative With Kids set up a pretend party scene for their monkeys in a barrel.
 At Home with Ali made a fun miniature campsite.